ThE-GuY-sHuBhAm/uber-demand-prediction/README.md

 - This repo is aimed at making it **easy to start playing and learning** about **MLOps**.

-- My interest in creating this project was ignited after reading UBER's blog post on (:link: [Demand and ETR Forecasting at Airports](https://www.uber.com/en-GB/blog/demand-and-etr-forecasting-at-airports/))
+- My interest in creating this project was ignited after reading UBER's blog post on [Demand and ETR Forecasting at Airports](https://www.uber.com/en-GB/blog/demand-and-etr-forecasting-at-airports/)

 ## Table of Contents 📑
   * [Quick Setup](#quick-setup)